Wednesday, December 5, 2012

 up as Samurai did in the historical past.

-And yes, adults enjoy tieing each other up on hojojutsu night.
-Here Rich Mendolia is restrained
+And yes, adults enjoy tying each other up on hojojutsu night.
+Hojojutsu, is

 Hanshi Andy Finley from Casper, Wyoming is